limiao2/limiao2.github.io/_posts/2025-06-27-llm-distributed-system.md

 - Batch 1 is processed by GPU 1 through layers 1-6, then the intermediate results are passed to GPU 2
 - While GPU 2 processes Batch 1 through layers 7-12, GPU 1 begins processing Batch 2 through layers 1-6
 - This pipeline continues: each GPU processes its assigned layers for one batch while simultaneously receiving intermediate results from the previous stage
+- Notice we may have the pipeline bubble issue.
+In pipeline parallelism, GPUs must wait for data from previous stages, creating unavoidable idle periods.
+More micro-batches and process multiple batches simultaneously can reduce bubble ratio.

 ### Expert Parallelism
 When LLMs utilize the Mixture-of-Experts (MoE) architecture, we can distribute experts across different devices to enable parallel computation.